huggle/huggle3-qt-lx/README.md

 Getting help
 =============

-We have a channel irc://chat.freenode.org/#huggle so if you need any kind of help please go there.
+We have an IRC-channel irc://chat.freenode.org/#huggle so if you need any kind of help please go there.

 Contributing
 =============

-Everyone is allowed to send the pull requests to this repository, and all regular contributors get a developer access to directly push if they need it.
-If you want to join a Huggle developer team, please see https://meta.wikimedia.org/wiki/Huggle/Members and insert yourself.
+Everyone is allowed to send their pull requests to this repository, and all regular contributors get a developer access to directly push if they need it.
+If you want to join the Huggle developer team, please see https://meta.wikimedia.org/wiki/Huggle/Members and insert yourself.

 This repository is running CI using travis, if you want to change anything which doesn't require